Wichita Falls Independent School District Centralized Programs

 When a campus or behavior interventionist would like to consider moving a student into or out of a district centralized program, the school's diagnostician will contact the appropriate representative.
 (The centralized program’s specific Behavior Specialist, according to the SPED flowchart, should have already been involved at this point.)
 Data to support the move will be required.
 The school's diagnostician will schedule, attend, and facilitate the staffing.
 The staffing is not an automatic move for the student but may give the campus ideas and procedures to follow prior to any change in placement.
 Should the decision be made that a change in placement will take place, an ARD will be scheduled by the current diagnostician and all necessary personnel will be invited.

 Special Centralized Programs goal is to provide appropriate specially designed instruction to all students with significant disabilities.
 The staff will utilize diverse methods, strategies, and resources that are suited for each student according to the individualized education plan.

-Pre-School Program for Children with Disabilities includes children 3, 4, and 5 years of age who have been identified as special education (non- speech only) through formal evaluations.
-PPCD classrooms are designed to provide early learning experiences to children with disabilities.
+Early Childhood Special Educaiton includes children 3, 4, and 5 years of age who have been identified as special education (non- speech only) through formal evaluations.
+ECSE classrooms are designed to provide early learning experiences to children with disabilities.

 - Cunningham (3 year old classrooms)